 Things to Do When You’re a Teleworking Aerospace Engineer or Aerospace Engineering Student

-Many aerospace organizations are having their employees work from home to mitigate exposure to the coronavirus and keep communities, especially the most vulnerable members, safe and healthy.
+Many aerospace organizations are having their employees work from home to keep communities, especially the most vulnerable members, safe and healthy.
 AIAA applauds and supports this decision.

-We encourage everyone to follow the coronavirus safety guidelines set out by the WHO and CDC.
+We encourage everyone to follow safety guidelines as set out by the WHO and CDC.

 We understand you still have work to do and may be looking for new ways to connect while you telecommute.
 We can help.